lucio-martinez/play/README.md

 Play
 ====

-Play is a web server and client to play your music remotelly using your phone, tablet or another computer.
+Play is a web [server](https://github.com/lucio-martinez/play-server) and [client](https://github.com/lucio-martinez/play-client) to play your music remotelly on your phone, tablet or another computer.

 #Setup